On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of

 \section{Introduction}

-The integration of Artificial Intelligence (AI) into medical practice is rapidly transforming the landscape of healthcare, offering powerful tools for diagnostics, prognostics, and treatment planning.
+The integration of Artificial Intelligence (AI) into medical practice is rapidly transforming the landscape of healthcare, offering powerful tools for diagnostics, prognosis, and treatment planning.
 However, despite their accuracy, these models often operate as ``black boxes'', offering little insight into how specific predictions are made.
-This opacity poses a significant barrier to clinical adoption, where transparency, trust, and accountability are essential.
-To this end, explainability, which refers to the ability to interpret and understand the internal decision-making processes of AI models, is of great importance in the medical domain and many different approaches have been developed over the years \cite{hossainExplainableAIMedical2025a, brandenburgCanSurgeonsTrust2025, sunExplainableArtificialIntelligence2025}.
-Among the most widely used path-based explainability methods is Integrated Gradients (IG)~\cite{sundararajanAxiomaticAttributionDeep2017}, a path attribution technique that satisfies several desirable axioms~\cite{sundararajanAxiomaticAttributionDeep2017, lundstromRigorousStudyIntegrated2022}.
-A critical component of IG is the choice of a baseline input, which ideally represents an absence of any relevant features — a concept known as missingness.
-This concept is central to interpretability research~\cite{sturmfelsVisualizingImpactFeature2020}.
+To this end, the ability to interpret and understand the internal decision-making processes of AI models is of great importance in the medical domain and many different approaches have been developed over the years \cite{hossainExplainableAIMedical2025a, brandenburgCanSurgeonsTrust2025, sunExplainableArtificialIntelligence2025}.
+Among the most widely used explainability methods is Integrated Gradients (IG)~\cite{sundararajanAxiomaticAttributionDeep2017}, a path attribution technique that satisfies several desirable axioms~\cite{sundararajanAxiomaticAttributionDeep2017, lundstromRigorousStudyIntegrated2022}.
+A critical component of IG, as well as other explainability concepts like DeepLift~\cite{shrikumarLearningImportantFeatures2017} and GradientSHAP~\cite{lundbergUnifiedApproachInterpreting2017}, is the choice of a baseline reference, which ideally represents an absence (``missingness'') of any relevant features.
+This concept of missingness is central to interpretability research~\cite{sturmfelsVisualizingImpactFeature2020}.
 A common baseline is a zero-valued input, which corresponds to a black image in computer vision tasks.
-However, because IG is defined to attribute differences in model output between the baseline and the input without regard to the semantic appropriateness of the baseline itself, such choices can lead to misleading attributions (for example, IG is `blind' to the baseline color).
-To address this, alternative baselines such as blurred inputs or random noise have been proposed~\cite{fongInterpretableExplanationsBlack2017}.
+However, since IG is defined to attribute differences in model output between the baseline and the input without regard to the semantic appropriateness of the baseline, such choices can lead to misleading attributions (e.g., IG is `blind' to the baseline color).
+Thus, alternative baselines such as blurred inputs or random noise have been proposed~\cite{fongInterpretableExplanationsBlack2017}.
 Yet, these alternatives often lie outside the data distribution the model was trained on, potentially resulting in erroneous attributions due to unreliable gradients in regions of input space the model has never encountered.
-To mitigate this issue, \citet{erionImprovingPerformanceDeep2021} introduced Expected Gradients (EG), an extension of IG that samples multiple baselines from the training distribution and averages the resulting attributions.
+Therefore, \citet{erionImprovingPerformanceDeep2021} introduced Expected Gradients (EG), an extension of IG that samples multiple baselines from the training distribution and averages the resulting attributions.